 - Non-U.S. citizens traveling to the United States from abroad

 Evacuation policies provide reimbursement or cash payments for urgent and emergency evacuations and repatriation journeys from anywhere in the world.
 In most cases, insurers coordinate evacuation and repatriation themselves, in concert with local service providers.
 They then pay those service providers directly.
 Covered travelers incur little to no out-of-pocket upfront costs that would later require reimbursement.
+You can also look into a medical transport membership program to ensure that you are brought all the way to your home hospital to get the best and most comfortable care.

 Evacuation policy costs are a touch more expensive than medical travel insurance policies.
 Expect to pay at least $10 to $15 per traveler, per day for single trip policies.
 Annual policies start at $100 per traveler, per year, though they’re significantly less expensive when bundled into supplemental travel insurance policies or tailored to exclude certain common circumstances (such as medical evacuation).